Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions

-It is not difficult to verify that $M^R$ correctly ``simulates'' $M$ in a reversible manner. \end{yproof}
+It is not difficult to verify by the definition that $M^R$ correctly ``simulates'' $M$ in a reversible way. \end{yproof}

-Let us return to our proof for Case 2, in which, by running $M$ on inputs of the form $x\# x^R\# x$ for $x\in\{0,1\}^n$, we obtain $|D_{(1,2)}|>2^n/2$ for infinitely many $n\in\nat$.
-Here, by Proposition \ref{reversing-machine}, we take another colored automaton $M^R$ ``simulating'' $M$ in a reversible manner on inputs in reverse.
-By Lemma \ref{modify-ideal-shape}, we can convert $M^R$ to one in an ideal shape.
+Let us return to our proof for Case 2, in which, by running $M$ on inputs of the form $x\# x^R\# x$ for $x\in\{0,1\}^n$, we obtain $|D^{(n)}_{(1,2)}|>2^n/2$ for infinitely many numbers $n\in\nat$.
+Proposition \ref{reversing-machine} provides us with another colored automaton $M^R$ that ``simulates'' $M$ in a reversible manner on any input written in reverse.
+By Lemma \ref{modify-ideal-shape}, we can convert $M^R$ to one in an almost ideal shape.
 For the ease of notation, we use the same notation $M^R$ to express the converted machine.
-A counterpart of $D_{(1,2)}$, denoted by $D^R_{(2,3)}$, is obtained by running $M^R$, instead of $M$, on the input $x\#x^R\# x$.
-By the construction of $M^R$ in the proof of Proposition \ref{reversing-machine}, we can conclude that $|D^R_{(2,3)}|>2^n/2$ holds for infinitely many $n\in\nat$.
+A counterpart of $D_{(1,2)}$, denoted by $D^R_{(2,3)}$, is obtained by running $M^R$, instead of $M$, on inputs of the form $x\#x^R\# x$.
+By the construction of $M^R$ in the proof of Proposition \ref{reversing-machine}, we can conclude that $|D^R_{(2,3)}|>2^n/2$ holds for infinitely many numbers $n\in\nat$.
 Now, we apply an argument used for Case 1 to $D^R_{(2,3)}$, and we then drive an intended contradiction.
 We have therefore completed the entire proof of Proposition \ref{h3-no-refinement}.